capitalone/rubicon-ml/docs/source/dashboard.rst

 The dashboard is powered by `Plotly <https://plotly.com/>`_ and `Dash <https://dash.plotly.com>`_ - specifically `JupyterDash <https://medium.com/plotly/introducing-jupyterdash-811f1f57c02e>`_.
-It provides a UI for exploring and visualizing Rubicon projects stored locally or in S3.
+It provides a UI for exploring and visualizing projects stored locally or in S3.
 The dashboard can be run in the browser (no Jupyter required!) or within Jupyter lab or notebooks.
 With a little extra work, it could even be deployed to a static URL.